 Assessing the transmission from cats to humans is made even more complex by the fact that some breeds of cats are more likely to carry T. gondii than other breeds are; a study of 8 cat breeds reported that T. gondii seropositivity varied widely from a low of 16-18% among Korats and Burmese to 60% among Persians.43

 Do children with close cat contact have a greater chance of developing schizophrenia?

-In view of the above, it is of interest that all four studies that have assessed cat contact during childhood reported that it was significantly more common in individuals with schizophrenia than in controls.
-In the first study of 165 parents of individuals with schizophrenia and bipolar disorder, 51 percent reported that they owned a cat during pregnancy or during the first 10 years of life of the affected individuals, compared to 38 percent among matched controls (p=0.02, chi square; however, this was not corrected for the number of questions asked, which would require a p<0.01 using a Bonferroni correction).
+In view of the above, it is of interest that several studies that have assessed cat contact during childhood reported that it was significantly more common in individuals with schizophrenia than in controls.
+To date six studies have been published.
+1) In the first study of 165 parents of individuals with schizophrenia and bipolar disorder, 51 percent reported that they owned a cat during pregnancy or during the first 10 years of life of the affected individuals, compared to 38 percent among matched controls (p=0.02, chi square; however, this was not corrected for the number of questions asked, which would require a p<0.01 using a Bonferroni correction).
 The question was asked for four different periods, and the results were as follows:

 |During pregnancy||Birth to 1 yr||1–5 yrs||6–10 yrs|

 Thus, the largest difference in the ages for cat ownership was for ages 6–10.
 Dog or other pet ownership was not included in this questionnaire.44